Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The AIM-54 both in TWS and STT and the AIM-7 in STT only.
 The biggest con of this mode being that it is susceptible to notching as a target returning zero relative speed will be filtered out.

-The pulse doppler modes of the AN/AWG-9 are, pulse doppler search, range while scan, track while scan and pulse doppler STT.
+The pulse doppler modes of the AN/AWG-9 are, pulse doppler search, range while search, track while scan and pulse doppler STT.
 The three search modes have a common DDD display, the main difference being that pulse doppler search has a slightly better range as the other two modes need to process FM-ranging to enable range indication of tracked targets.

 .. image:: /images/general/awg-9/PDSEARCH.png